About me

 My approach

-I have a particular interest in establishing community yoga that is accessible to everyone.
-My general classes are a combination of mindful flowing sequences of movement, incorporating lots of options for everybody; breath practices, self-massage and restorative poses to help regulate your nervous system.
+I have a particular interest in establishing community yoga that is accessible to everyone, based on the yoga teachings of inter-connectedness.
+My general classes are a combination of mindful sequences of movement, incorporating lots of options for everybody; breath practices, self-massage, restorative poses and meditation.
 It is my aim for everybody to be able to practice together, in community, regardless of how they access the practice.
-I also offer classes for specific communities such as chair-based classes for folks with mobility needs or older people.
-Practicing Yoga has brought me a lot of joy and I try to ensure classes feel good for everyone, through a compassionate, playful and explorative approach.
+I also offer classes for specific communities such as chair-based classes for people with mobility needs or older people.
+Practicing yoga has brought me a lot of joy and I try to ensure classes feel good for everyone, through a compassionate, playful and explorative approach.

 I offer a sliding scale of payments to ensure finance is not a barrier to attending classes.